 During your journey, you may see a range of professionals with various specialist skills.
 They'll help with different aspects of your recovery.

 You may be referred for more specialist advice or help with your rehabilitation and recovery.
-The team at your GP practice will work with you and arrange any referral to the right service.
+The team at your GP practice will work with you and arrange any referral to the right service in your local health board.
 This could include:

 - occupational therapy